Midtown neighbourhood

 - The final Albert Street road rebuild is underway - with new road surfacing between Victoria and Wellesley Streets taking place.
 The reinstatement of the heritage bluestone wall continues, with the central archway and stairs now in place.

-Key events bringing people to midtown this month:
+Bringing people to midtown

 Our commitments to you